serilog/serilog-expressions/README.md

 # _Serilog.Expressions_

-A mini-language for filtering, enriching, and formatting Serilog events, ideal for embedding in JSON or XML configuration.
+An embeddable mini-language for filtering, enriching, and formatting Serilog events, ideal for use in JSON or XML configuration.

 ## Getting started